 These cats have some distinctive features, one being their very polydactyl feet.
 They have the look of their ‘big cat’ relatives; a longer face with muzzle shaped like an inverted heart.
-The eyes are small, and the ears have a slight curl on the is.
+The eyes are small, and the ears have a slight curl.
 These cats are long, lean and beautiful.
 Furthermore, the Keetso are loving, loyal and considered to be like dogs in their temperament.

 The colourings vary but some of the most sought after are silver spotted and snow.
 The health of the breed is of paramount importance, which is why breeding is limited.
 Only a small number of kittens are produced, and they are each neutered before being sold to protect the breed and the healthy and wellbeing of these loveable cats.

 Rare and Gentle Breed

 It takes the Keetso about 2 years to mature and they grow to weigh an average of 6kg.
 Their good nature means that some are used for animal therapy sessions, requiring little no training to adapt to their important role.
 The kind temperament also means that several of the Keetso cats from the UK breeders are homed with special needs children.

 I am delighted to say that my daughter and her partner are adopting a Keetso cat of their own.
 After moving to an apartment, they got in touch with the local rescue centre and RSPCA to enquire about adopting a rescue cat that required an indoor only living situation.
 With no outdoor space they were expecting to perhaps offer a home to a cat with FIV or a cat with vision loss.
 What they didn’t expect was to come across a breed they never knew existed.